omiboxyz/zkp/src/02_plonk/02_vanishing_poly.md

 # Vanishing Polynomial

 Let $\mathbb{F}_p$ be a field of large prime order $p$, and let $\Omega \subseteq \mathbb{F}_p$ be a subset with $|\Omega| = k$.
-In the following sections, we define efficient polynomial IOPs (Interactive Oracle Proofs) for various tasks over $\Omega$.

 **Remark**: Using a specific subset $\Omega$ rather than the entire field $\mathbb{F}_p$ allows us to work with a manageable set of evaluation points.
 If the entire field were used, the corresponding vanishing polynomial would have degree $p$, which is impractical for computation.